phpbrew/Onion/README.md

 Onion is able to generate a PEAR2-compatible package.xml file from a very simple config file, you can release your PEAR package very quickly!

+And through Onion, you can also install PEAR dependencies into local bundle (just like Ruby Bundler).

 Onion is not target to replace other package manager, its target is to make current PEAR ecosystem easier.

 Let's keep hard long PEAR package.xml away! :-)

 ( We are still in development, patches, feature requests are welcome!
 This utility is in alpha development, config spec might change. )

+## Onion is for people want to..

+* Build PEAR package easily, quickly.
+* Install PEAR dependencies into local project directory. (like Ruby Bundler)

 ## Requirement